 Irritability and aggression

-Irritation can also occur as the result of disruptions or interference, and noise can be a big problem as it also makes it much more difficult for people to maintain their attention and concentration.
+Irritation can also occur as the result of disruptions or interference.
+Background noise can also be a big problem as it makes it much more difficult for you to maintain your attention and concentration.

-Observers can tend to wonder why people keep repeating the same ‘mistakes,’ but this isn’t about putting your foot in it occasionally: it is about having to live with an impairment that you cannot control and struggle to learn about because of memory issues and other cognitive impairments.
+Your family and friends might wonder why you keep repeating the same ‘mistakes,’ but this isn’t about putting your foot in it occasionally.
+It is about having to live with an impairment that you cannot control, and struggle to learn about because of memory issues and other cognitive impairments.

-- Always discuss strategies and ideas that may help with each other and with professionals.
+- Always discuss strategies and ideas that may help with your family, friends and with professionals

-- At some level, people will be aware that their behaviour is inappropriate.
-It isn’t always necessary to constantly correct people, try and judge when it is okay to ignore or overlook behaviour.
+- For families and friends – At some level, people will be aware that their behaviour is inappropriate.
+It isn’t always necessary to constantly correct people, try and judge when it is okay to ignore or overlook behaviour

 - For families and friends – think about. ‘what is this behaviour trying to communicate?’